-&lt;sup>9We also tried to implement neural networks and support vector machines.
-While the model constructed using the neural networks performs slightly worse than the boosting, the models using the support vector machines fail to provide a well-performing prediction model.
+&lt;sup>9 We also tried to implement neural networks and support vector machines.
+While the model constructed using the neural networks performs slightly worse than the boosted tree model, the models using the support vector machines fail to provide a well-performing prediction model.